Beaumaris Gaol: Escape

 The only prisoner to escape from the gaol was John Morris, who escaped on 7 January 1859, using rope he had stolen whilst working with it.
 He broke his leg while escaping, but made it out of the town, before being recaptured.

+Listing designations

+The gaol is a Grade I listed building and its perimeter walls have a separate Grade I listing.